joaomacedx/lojaDeRoupas/README.md

 # lojaDeRoupas

-Project referring to the work of completion of the subject Course materials Programming of computational solutions taught by Professor Artur Kronbauer, at Universidade Salvador.
+Project referring to the work of completion of the subject Course materials Programming of computational solutions taught by Professor Artur Kronbauer, at <a href="https://www.unifacs.br">Salvador University</a>.